DJMare/express_Sequelize_CreateMigration/README.md

     npm install -g nodemon

-(9) Install Nodemon as a devDependency in the package.json file within the express_ directory:
+(9) Install Nodemon as a devDependency in the package.json file within the express_CreateMigration directory:

     npm install -save-dev nodemon